abhay-k47/Distributed-Systems-2024/Assignment-3/README.md

 - The server is now running on the specified port

 - Server endpoints that have been modified are
     - `/write, method=POST`
-        -  For secondary servers, this endpoint makes changes in the log and then writes data entries in a shard in a particular server container and for Primary server it first makes changes to its log, then send write request to other servers where same shard is present, once it gets confirmation from other secondary servers then it writes the data in its database.
+        -  For secondary servers, this endpoint makes changes in the log and then writes data entries in a shard in a particular server container.
+        - For Primary server it first makes changes to its log, then send write request to other servers where same shard is present.
+        - Once it gets confirmation from other secondary servers then i       it writes the data in its database.

    - `/update, method=PUT`
         -  This endpoint updates a particular data entry in a shard in a particular server container.

    - `/del, method=DELETE`
         -   This endpoint deletes a particular data entry (based on Stud id) in a shard in a particular server container.

 ## Task-2: Load Balancer
 - Run `make build` from `Assignment-3` to build the server and load balancer images.